After spending a few nights in Jangalia Gaon, near Bhimtal and in Kesar Devi, in Almora, I decided to move to Binsar.

 Camping In Binsar

-I stayed at a place called Binsar Adventure Camp located in village Kholsir (45 km from Almora, or 38 km from Kesar Devi Temple).
+I stayed at a place called Binsar Adventure Camp located in the village of Kholsir (45 km from Almora, or 38 km from Kesar Devi Temple).
 There is no other place to stay in Kholsir or in nearby villages.

 It was an adventure campsite with big-sized tents (about 10 of them) housing three beds and a few charging points.
 The tents, on their own, were no attraction but the common area including indoor games like Table-tennis, a Snooker table, Chess and other games certainly was.